mas-transparency/server/README.md

 | idToken      | String    | yes       |             |
 | choreID      | String    | yes       |             |

+## GET /groups
+Returns all groups.
+Used for browsing groups.
+Returns same output format as /assigned-groups

 ## POST /group
 Creates a Group.
 Requires a JSON body payload with the following fields specified